 By 1911 Wes had returned to Charleroi, Pennsylvania were he bought a farm near New Eagle.
 He took up farming, but also appears to have been in charge of a large coal mine.
 In 1917 Wes was asked by Mr. Clark Davis to go back to Alaska to see why the construction of a new railroad to the Bering River coal fields had not been started.
 According to a letter Wes wrote from there dated 12 July 1917, he was asked to complete 23 miles of the Alaskan Anthracite Railroad and the port and support facilities by the end of the 1917 season.
 Leaving his family on the farm near New Eagle, Wes went to the Katella area to complete the project.
 He did what he was asked to do, and a 0-4-0 tank locomotive with three cars began operating on it in late 1917.
 One of the locomotives "Ole" still can be seen as a dot in Google Earth photography near the abandoned river port of Goose City.

 It appears that Wes had surveyed this route in 1906 because he states he had not seen the right of way for eleven years.
-It is very likely that this route was one of the ones considered by the Syndicate.
-There is evidence that the right of way was surveyed all the way to Controller Bay; however, the route in 1917 started at Goose City.
-Having an inland port on the Bering River protected against damage by the winter storms.
-Having the support facilities located near Stillwater close to the mines also helped.
+It is very likely that he surveyed this route when he did the anthracite field for Clark Davis.
+There is evidence that the right of way was surveyed all the way to Controller Bay; however, in 1917 the railroad started at Goose City.
+Having an inland port on the Bering River protected against damage by the winter storms, and the location of the support facilities near Stillwater close to the mines also helped.
 The company had a couple years of operation before a fire destroyed the facilities near Stillwater in January 1919.
 [2.11] The following comments by Wes Rodgers are extracted from the letter he wrote to his sister dated 12 July 1917.